MonuGurjar/MedRussia/Readme.md

 ---

-# License
+## 📄 License

+Copyright © 2026 MedRussia.

-This repository is licensed under the MIT License.
+This repository contains proprietary software.

-See the LICENSE file for more information.
+The source code is provided for portfolio and demonstration purposes only.

+You may not:

+- Copy or redistribute the source code
+- Modify or create derivative works
+- Use the software commercially
+- Deploy or host this application without written permission

+All rights reserved.
 ---

 # Acknowledgements